lucidphp/lucid/lucid/signal/README.md

 ### Event Delegation

 Events are fired subsequentially unless all handlers where adressed or until the Event object is being stopped.
-You can stop the eventdelegation in your handler by calling `$event->stop()`.
+You can stop event delegation in your handler by calling `$event->stop()`.

 ### Custom Events